glennturner/extratender/README.md

 - CMD + Control + C: Close the discussion
 - CMD + Control + R: Delete the discussion
+- CMD + Control + A: Acknowledge the discussion
 - CMD + Control + S: Flag the discussion as spam
 - CMD + Control + .: Jump to the discussion's permalink for additional options